-Welcome to my website!
+Welcome!
 I am a PhD candidate in New York University’s Wilf Family Department of Politics.

-Before joining NYU, I received an MA in Social Sciences from the Juan March-Carlos III Institute and a BA in Economics from Centro de Investigación y Docencia Económicas (CIDE).
+Before joining NYU, I received an MA in Social Sciences from the Juan March-Carlos III Institute, and a BA in Economics from Centro de Investigación y Docencia Económicas (CIDE).

 Feel free to reach out at ivan.sanmiguel@nyu.edu.